codalnest/files/lgc.md

 (e) The sum of Five million pesos (P5,000,000), which shall be charged against the Contingent Fund, is hereby allotted to the Committee to fund the undertaking of an information campaign on this Code.
 The Committee shall formulate the guidelines governing the conduct of said campaign, and shall determine the national agencies or offices to be involved for this purpose.

-TITLE FOUR. - FINAL PROVISIONS
+### TITLE FOUR. - FINAL PROVISIONS

-SECTION 534.
+Section 534.
 Repealing Clause. - (a) Batas Pambansa Blg.
 337, otherwise known as the Local Government Code, Executive Order No. 112 (1987), and Executive Order No. 319 (1988) are hereby repealed.

 (b) Presidential Decrees Nos.
 684, 1191, 1508 and such other decrees, orders, instructions, memoranda and issuances related to or concerning the Barangay are hereby repealed.